intel/flexRAN-docker-image-dependencies/README.md

 ## 3.7.
 Legal Disclaimer

- for GPL/LGPL open source libs/components used by flexran docker image at run time.
+For GPL/LGPL open source libs/components used by flexran docker image at run time.
 User can find the used version in below git hub repo: <https://github.com/intel/flexRAN-docker-image-dependencies>

 ## 3.8.
 Customer Support Declare

- for further support, please contact intel flexRAN marketing team and FAE/PAE team.
+For further support, please contact intel flexRAN marketing team and FAE/PAE team.